chaos-mesh/website/versioned_docs/version-2.6.7/integrate-chaos-mesh-into-github-actions.md

 ……
 ```

-The output shows a series of 10-milliseconds delays, and each delay lasts for 5 seconds (which is 5 times).
-This is consistent with the configuration of chaos experiments that are injected using chaos-mesh-action.
+The output shows a series of delays of about 10 milliseconds, lasting for about 5 seconds (5 ping requests).
+This is consistent with the configuration of the chaos experiment injected using chaos-mesh-action.

 ## What's next

 Currently, chaos-mesh-action has been applied in [TiDB Operator](https://github.com/pingcap/tidb-operator).
 By injecting Pod faults into the workflow, you can verify the restart of the Operator instances.
-This is to ensure that the TiDB Operator can work properly when a Pod of TiDB operator is randomly deleted by the injected fault.
+This ensures that the TiDB Operator can work properly when a Pod of the TiDB Operator is randomly deleted by the injected fault.
 For details, see the [TiDB Operator Workflow page](https://github.com/pingcap/tidb-operator/actions?query=workflow%3Achaos).

 In the future, chaos-mesh-action will be applied in more TiDB tests to ensure the stability of TiDB and its components.
-Your are welcome to use chaos-mesh-action to create your own workflow.
+You are welcome to use chaos-mesh-action to create your own workflow.

-If you find any issue in chaos-mesh-action, or find any information is missing, you are welcome to create an [GitHub issue](https://github.com/pingcap/chaos-mesh/issues) or a [pull request (PR)](https://github.com/chaos-mesh/chaos-mesh/pulls) in the Chaos Mesh repository.
-You can also join our slack channel [#project-chaos-mesh](https://slack.cncf.io/) in the [CNCF](https://www.cncf.io/) workspace.
+If you find any issue in chaos-mesh-action, or find any information is missing, you are welcome to create a [GitHub issue](https://github.com/chaos-mesh/chaos-mesh/issues) or a [pull request (PR)](https://github.com/chaos-mesh/chaos-mesh/pulls) in the Chaos Mesh repository.
+You can also join our Slack channel [#project-chaos-mesh](https://slack.cncf.io/) in the [CNCF](https://www.cncf.io/) workspace.